castogio/castogio.github.io/content/csa_explained.md

     ![CSAs frames in Wireshark]({static}/images/csa_explained/wireshark_list_frames.png)
 </center>

-All these frames are _broadcast_ and they carry information regarding what the _new channel_ will be, and they state how much time is left before the switch, expressed as a multiplicative factor of the
+All these frames are _broadcast_, and they carry information regarding what the _new channel_ will be, and they state how much time is left before the switch, expressed as a multiplicative factor of the
 TBTT (Target Beacon Transmission Time).
-I made sure the picture shows them  in a human-friendly format by re-naming the columns, but we will deep dive into the details of the IE in the next sections.
+I made sure the picture shows them  in a human-friendly format by re-naming the columns, but we will do a deep dive into the details of the IE in the following sections.

 ## CSA Information Element format